pu-007/dotfiles/yazi.user/.config/yazi/plugins/mediainfo.yazi/README.md

   ![subrip](assets/2025-02-15-16-51-11.png)

 - SVG+XML file doesn't have useful information, so it only show the image preview.
 - There are more file extensions which are supported by mediainfo.
-Just add file's MIME type to `previewers`, `preloaders`.
+Just add file's MIME type to `prepend_previewers`, `prepend_preloaders`.
   Use `spotter` to determine File's MIME type.
 [Default is `<Tab>` key](https://github.com/sxyazi/yazi/blob/1a6abae974370702c8865459344bf256de58359e/yazi-config/preset/keymap-default.toml#L59)

 ## Installation